-As a the sole owner of a small business, I notice every amount of money that goes in and out of it.
-From the 20 cents I pay to renew a listing on Etsy to the monthly fee I pay for the newsletter service I use, I think long and hard about each financial decision I make.
+As the sole owner of a small business, you notice every amount of money that goes in and out of it.
+From the 20 cents you pay to renew a listing on Etsy to the monthly fee for your newsletter service.

 Related reading: 15+ free and low-cost online tools for your creative business

 When you are trying to make every penny count, spending any amount of money on something you don’t necessarily need can feel frivolous.